-Transition 25% of existing residential buildings and small commercial buildings to all-electric by 2030.
+Transition 25% of existing residential buildings and small commercial buildings to allelectric by 2030.

 Electrification of existing buildings is a necessary, yet admittedly challenging, strategy to reach carbon zero.
-Existing buildings will need to be retrofitted with new electric equipment and appliances, and older
+Existing buildings will need to be retrofitted with new electric equipment and appliances, and older buildings will need upgraded electrical panels to support the increased load.
+A key opportunity with these retrofits will be engaging in additional deep energy efficiency retrofits through partnerships with utilities, nonprofits and the private sector.
+These retrofits will create space on the grid to electrify other sectors such as transportation.

 Creative mechanisms can be developed to fund incentives for electrification.
-For example, fees for buildings in the highest tier of emissions can be returned to building owners to finance energy-efficiency and electrification retrofits.
+For example, fees for buildings in the highest tier of emissions can be returned to building owners to finance energy efficiency and electrification retrofits.
 The cities can also engage with philanthropy to pursue replicable pilot projects.

-Arch | Nexus Sacramento, the first Living Building certified in California, can serve as a model for commercial-building retrofits.
+Arch | Nexus Sacramento, the first Living Building certified in California, can serve as a model for commercial building retrofits.
 In its first full year of operations, its performance has exceeded expectations with both lower energy use and higher energy production.